LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space: Latent Space Alignment Inversion Paradigm

-Inversion methods in \emph{Image Embedding} phase aim to embed images into latent space in encoder-based or optimization-based way, and the process is as follows:
+In the Image Embedding phase, inversion methods aim to embed images into the latent space through either an encoder-based or an optimization-based approach.
+The overall process can be summarized as follows:

-where $x$ is given image, $\mathcal{X}$ is image dataset, $\mathcal{L}$ is image level loss function (e.g., MSE, LPIPS \cite{zhang2018unreasonable}, identity loss \cite{deng2019arcface}) and $E$ is an encoder.
-Since inversion methods are mainly supervised at the image level, there is a lack of limitation of inverse latent space distribution.
-To construct a uniform solution to train encoder or optimize the latent codes, we can constrain the disalignment degree by adding an alignment term in $\mathcal{L}$.
+Here, $x$ denotes the input image, $\mathcal{X}$ represents the image dataset, $\mathcal{L}$ is the image-level loss function (e.g., MSE, LPIPS \cite{zhang2018unreasonable}, identity loss \cite{deng2019arcface}) and $E$ denotes the encoder.
+Since inversion methods are primarily supervised at the image level, they lack explicit constraints on the distribution of inverted latent codes.
+To develop a unified solution for training the encoder or optimizing latent codes, we constrain the degree of disalignment by introducing an additional alignment term into the overall loss function $\mathcal{L}$.

-Thanks to NSCD's differentiable property, we can apply it to inversion methods to construct a direct and efficient alignment solution, shown in Figure~\ref{fig:lsap}.
-According to Equation~\ref{equation:cosine_distance}, we first sample $k$ ($k=50,000$ in our experiments) latent codes from the multivariant normal distribution and convert them into $\mathcal{S^N}$ by pre-trained generator to get mean code $\mu_{syn}$.
-Then, we define an alignment loss as follows:
+Benefiting from the differentiable property of NSCD, we incorporate it into the inversion framework to construct a direct and efficient alignment solution, as illustrated in Figure~\ref{fig:lsap}.
+According to Equation~\ref{equation:cosine_distance}, we first sample $k$ latent codes ($k=50,000$ in our experiments) from a multivariate normal distribution, and transform them into $\mathcal{S^N}$ using the pre-trained generator to obtain the mean latent code $\mu_{syn}$.
+Based on this, we define the alignment loss as follows:

-where $I$ is a \emph{Image Embedding} method. $L_{NSCD}$ is calculated by given images $x$ (i.e., a batch of images in encoder training or one image in optimization) in each iteration.
-Moreover, we present the details of our encoder and optimization methods separately.
+where $I$ denotes the Image Embedding method.
+The NSCD loss $L_{NSCD}$ is calculated by given images $x$ (i.e., a batch of images in encoder training or one image in optimization) in each iteration.
+In the following sections, we present the implementation details of our encoder-based and optimization-based methods, respectively.

-\myparagraph{Encoder} The pipeline of encoder-based alignment inversion method is shown in Figure~\ref{fig:lsap_enc}.
-Given real images, encoder is optimized by minimizing multiple losses at image level and latent code level.
-Following \cite{richardson2021encoding} and \cite{tov2021designing}, $L_{img}$ consists of distortion loss, perception loss, and identity loss.
-Besides, delta-regulation loss \cite{tov2021designing} is also applied to inverse codes, minimizing the deviation of $\mathcal{W}^+$ codes among each level.
-The whole training object is defined by:
+\textbf{Encoder} The overall pipeline of the encoder-based alignment inversion method is illustrated in Figure~\ref{fig:lsap_enc}.
+Given real images, the encoder is trained by minimizing a combination of image-level and latent-level loss functions.
+Following \cite{tov2021designing, richardson2021encoding}, the image-level loss $L_{img}$ comprises a distortion loss, perceptual loss, and identity loss.
+In addition, the delta-regularization loss \cite{tov2021designing} is applied to the inverted codes to minimize the deviation among the $\mathcal{W}^+$ codes across different layers.
+The overall training objective is defined as follows:

 where $\lambda_1, \lambda_2, \lambda_3, \lambda$ are hyper-parameters to adjust the weight of each component in loss function.
 In encoder-based method, $L_{NSCD}$ aims to align the encoder's output space with synthetic latent space.